|

 entity that can be manipulated as a single object.
 The image above shows the

-.
-The new object created by the
+union of A and B. The new object created by the

 union operation can be scaled, translated and rotated as a single shape.
 The